okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-4-deploy-changes-to-production/index.md

 title: Deploy changes to production
 ---

-# Managing multiple Okta environments tutorial 4: Deploy changes to production
+# Manage multiple Okta environments tutorial 4: Deploy changes to production

 In tutorials 2 and 3, you've made changes in a preview environment that isn't available to most end-users.
 This makes it easy for developers, testers, and early adopters to test their changes without impacting production.

 Now you'll use Terraform to deploy your changes to another Okta org.
-This example of moving objects between two Okta orgs will simulate moving objects between non-production and production environments.
+This example of moving objects between two Okta orgs simulates moving objects between non-production and production environments.
 This example can be used to integrate into critical software development practices like change management and continuous integration and continuous deployment.

 ## Create an Okta API token